 BTW... it is ColOmbia not ColUmbia.
 7 months agoAnswered by Carlos via WorldNomads.com

 Stay away.
 All it takes is one car bomb to go off.
 It happened in Cali and

 It will happen in Medellin.
 Lots of Locals are getting upset with all the white guys buying or taking all the women.
 It's not safe if your white.
-Luckily I'm Asian. about 1 month agoAnswered by Chino via WorldNomads.com
+Luckily I'm Asian.
+3 months agoAnswered by Chino via WorldNomads.com